 - 1 lb. whole wheat spaghetti

-- Coat large skillet with nonstick cooking spray.
-Bring skillet to high heat.
+- Coat large skillet with nonstick cooking spray and heat over high.

-- Add turkey and cook, stirring occasionally, for 5 minutes.
-Drain and discard fat.
+- Add turkey and cook, stirring, until brown through (5 minutes).
+Drain off and discard fat.

-- Stir in tomatoes with juice, green pepper, onion, garlic, oregano and black pepper.
+- Stir in tomatoes with their liquid, green pepper, onion, garlic, oregano, and pepper.
 Bring to boil.